Scheduled MonumentsEnglandChurchyard cross in St Andrew's churchyard

 What is Churchyard cross in St Andrew's churchyard?

-The churchyard cross at St Andrew's Church in Somerset is a medieval monument of which substantial fragments survive.
+The churchyard cross in St Andrew's churchyard is a medieval monument of uncertain date, though it likely belongs to the later medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015514.

 Who is responsible for protecting Churchyard cross in St Andrew's churchyard?